VidurSanghi/colorBlindTransform/README.md

 When you feed in a file path for the program to transform, if you have a file in the same folder as the source code, you can just use its name, but if not, you may need to copy the entire path.

+I have included the trial image I used in my video so that a user may use it as a sample as well.

 Shortcut Commands
 There are no shortcut commands, the code can simply be run once the libraries mentioned above are downloaded and configured properly